bulat1337/Tatlang/README.md

 # Tatlang

-A proprietary programming language that provides a full cycle of code processing:
+A programming language tailored specifically for the Tatar language.

+Key stages of operation:
 - **Tokenization**: The process of breaking down the code into tokens.
 - **Abstract Syntax Tree (AST) Formation**: Utilizing a recursive descent algorithm to construct the AST.
-- **Assembly**: The conversion of the AST into assembly code.
+- **Assembly**: The conversion of the AST into assembly codet hat matches the processor emulator being used.

+Next, the processor emulator operates:

 - **Compilation**: The translation of assembly code into machine code.
 - **Execution**: Running the compiled code.